scOpenLab/comet_run_fixer/README.md

-# comet_run_fixer
+# COMET run fixer

-Script to register and merge OME-TIFF files derived from interrupted COMET runs.
+Jupyter notebook to register and merge two OME-TIFF files derived from interrupted COMET runs.

+## Usage

+### Setup

+### Input

+### Output

+## TO-DO
+Convert to a python script able to handle a folder with multiple files from a single run.